Carson Wentz Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Season Stats

-- He has added 198 rushing yards (12.4 ypg) on 54 carries while scoring one touchdown on the ground.
+- He has added 198 rushing yards on 54 carries with one touchdown, averaging 12.4 yards per game.

-- The Colts, who rank seventh in the NFL in points scored, have dropped back to pass 50.6% of the time while running the football 49.4% of the time.

-- Wentz has attempted 63 of his 487 passes in the red zone, accounting for 37.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wentz's matchup with the Jaguars.